Inle Lake: Beautiful Reflections Of Lives

 Weaving is another major local industry, and Shan bags are produced in significant quantities for daily usage.
 The lake is also known for the Inle longyi, a luxury garment handwoven from silk fibers.
 The kya thingahn, a fine garment made from lotus plant fibers, is used as a robe for revered Buddha figures.

-6. One of the largest Buddhism festivals in Myanmar is held at Inle Lake
+6. One of the largest Buddhist festivals in Myanmar is held at Inle Lake

 The Phaung Daw Oo Pagoda Festival, held in and around the stilted villages of Inle Lake, is one of Myanmar’s greatest Buddhist festivals.
 The event occurs between the first day of the waxing moon and the third day following the full moon of Thadingyut, corresponding to September and October in the Western calendar.